ZcashFoundation/zebra/book/src/dev/rfcs/0006-contextual-difficulty.md

 per-network minimum block difficulty.
 This minimum difficulty is also used when a testnet block's time gap exceeds the minimum difficulty gap.

-## Remaining TODOs for Guide-level explanation

-- [x] Explaining how Zebra programmers should *think* about the feature, and how it should impact the way they use Zebra.
-  - [ ] It should explain the impact as concretely as possible.
-- [ ] Explaining the feature largely in terms of examples.
-- [ ] If applicable, provide sample error messages, ~deprecation warnings, migration guidance,~ or test strategies.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation